Bor Yang (she/her) - Executive Director & Legal Counsel

 Direct line: 802-828-2493

-Bor Yang joined the VHRC in 2015.
+Bor Yang joined the VHRC in 2015 as an Administrative Law Examiner.
+She investigated allegations of discrimination in state employment, public accommodations and housing prior to becoming Executive Director.
 She completed her B.A. from the University of Wisconsin - Madison and her J.D. from the University of Minnesota Law School in 2003.
 After a clerkship in District Court, Bor practiced in the areas of family law, government benefits and social security law, representing indigent clients and victims of domestic violence at a non-profit organization.
 Prior to joining the VHRC, Bor was a solo practitioner, qualified neutral mediator and college instructor in a legal studies program in Minnesota.
 Additionally, she was a volunteer attorney with the Minnesota Volunteer Lawyer's Network and provided instruction and training to legal and non-legal professionals on serving immigrant populations.
-Bor investigates allegations of discrimination in state employment, public accommodations and housing.
-She also provides training in these legal areas.
+Bor provides training on implicit bias, fair housing laws, bullying, harassment and hazing and more.

-Nathan Besio of Colchester, a person with a disability who uses a wheelchair, was appointed effective May 16, 2007 to fill the slot on the Vermont Human Rights Commission formerly held by its chair, now Judge Thomas Zonay.
-Mr. Besio, who resides in Colchester with his wife Gretchen, has been re-appointed twice, most recently in 2012 to a full term that expires in 2017.
+Nathan Besio, of Colchester, a person with a disability who uses a wheelchair, was appointed effective May 16, 2007 to fill the slot on the Vermont Human Rights Commission formerly held by its chair, now Judge Thomas Zonay.
+Mr. Besio, who resides in Colchester with his wife Gretchen, has been re-appointed three times, most recently in 2017 to a full term that expires in 2022.
 He has over ten years of business and accounting experience, primarily in the non-profit industry.
-He recently became a peer advocate at the Vermont Center for Independent Living (VCIL).
+He is a peer advocate at the Vermont Center for Independent Living (VCIL).
 Mr. Besio is very active in the disability rights community and is a member of several disability rights organizations.
 Mr. Besio received a B.A. in Psychology from St. Michael’s College in 2000 and an M.B.A. from State University of New York at Albany in 2002.